will-ing/learning-journal/learning-markdown.md

 Ordered Lists| 1. ordered
 Unordered lists| \* unordered
 emojis| :emotion:
+tables| uses \| and - to seperate and make the table.

 These are just some examples.
 If you want to learn more visit [Markdown](https://guides.github.com/features/mastering-markdown/)